westwind79/docs/development/ui-kit/uikit.md

 ## Where is the UIKit used?

-It's mainly used on migrated pages, legacy pages rely on Bootstrap 3 for the moment and are not using UIKit at all.
-UIKit can also be used inside modules, even if they are on legacy pages, by overriding styles inside their particular markup.
+It's mainly used on migrated pages, legacy pages rely on Bootstrap 3 and use the UI Kit only to expose CSS variables throughout the BO.
+The UI Kit can also be used inside modules, even if they are on legacy pages, by overriding styles within their specific markup.

 ## How to contribute?